Matt-dc/fullstack-quiz-creator/README.md

 ### Future Development
-Tests would be an initial improvement to the app.
-Aside from this, I would like to implement a login system and some kind of scoreboard functionality as well as stats that display average user results on quizzes,
+An initial improvement to the app would be unit and component Tests.
+Aside from this, implementation of a login system and some kind of user scoreboard functionality as well as user statistics that display average user results on quizzes and records quiz history would be natural next steps.

 &nbsp;